Essential Website Security: Guide on How to Secure Your Website

 - Change all passwords: Assume your credentials have been compromised and change passwords.
 Hopefully you do not use the same password for different products and services, otherwise you should change those passwords as well.

-- Change security keys: WordPress uses security keys to manage sessions for logged-in users.
-Read more about what they are and how to make a website secure by changing them.
+- Change security keys: Security keys are used to manage sessions for logged-in users.

-- Set up a WordPress firewall: We’ve already covered this in detail in this article.
-A WordPress firewall is your best defence against malicious bots and bad traffic.
+- Set up a website firewall: We’ve already covered this in detail in this article.
+A firewall is your best defence against malicious bots and bad traffic.

 Conclusion